localstack/docs/content/en/user-guide/localstack-enterprise/k8s-operator/index.md

 $ kubectl apply -f https://raw.githubusercontent.com/localstack/localstack-k8s-operator/v0.2.0/release/controller.yaml
 {{< / command >}}

-You can then deploy a LocalStack in the following manner:
+You can then deploy a LocalStack instance by storing the following file content as `localstack.yml` and applying it against the cluster via `kubectl apply -f localstack.yml`.

 ```bash
 apiVersion: api.localstack.cloud/v1alpha1